 When it comes to shatters, producers typically rely on hydrocarbons like butane (and sometimes CO2) to pull the cannabinoids from the source material.
 A secondary process, called vacuum oven purging, evaporates the final solvents and much of the lingering moisture to form a glass-like texture.
 Some producers also rely on a rosin extraction press to produce shatter, but this is less common.

 As consumer tastes have evolved in the modern cannabis industry, so too have the extraction methods.
 HTFSE, or High Terpene Full Spectrum Extract, comes with an increased demand for concentrates rich in flavor.
-Conventional extraction methods destroy most volatile terpenes through the harsh, high heat environments.
-HTFSE is a new wave of extraction tech focusing not on cannabinoid potency, but on terpene preservation.
+Conventional extraction methods destroy most volatile terpenes through harsh, high-heat environments.
+HTFSE is a new wave of extraction tech focusing not on cannabinoid potency but on terpene preservation.